 Download and unzip the appropriate file.
-If you are running Finale 2000 or higher, drop the "Patterson Plug-Ins" folder into Finale's "Plug-Ins" folder.
-If you installing Copyist's Helper, drop the "CopyistHelper" file into Finale's "Plug-Ins" folder.
+Drop the "Patterson Plug-Ins" folder into Finale's "Plug-Ins" folder.
+If you are installing Copyist's Helper, drop the "CopyistHelper" file into Finale's "Plug-Ins" folder.

 IMPORTANT: If you are running macOS 10.15 (Catalina) or later, you must install the plugins while you are connected to the Internet.
 Specifically be sure to restart Finale after copying the zip-file contents to your plugins folder.
 Once you have restarted Finale and verified the plugins are working, you can then use them offline as much as you wish.
 (This is an Apple-imposed restriction, not a restriction of the plugins.)